12 November, 2019

 - Career page

-A polished career page on your official website is very important.
+A polished career page on your official website is very important in your search for a React developer.
 The better it looks and the more useful and easy to understand it is, the higher level of conversion you can expect for your contact form.
 A good idea is to use A/B tests to run a few versions of the career page against each other.
+After all, a software engineer is a web user like any other – they can be more or less engaged by different copy, images, layouts and approaches to communication.

 With internships, you can raise your own React developers from juniors.
-However, keep in mind that it can be a long process and you’ll need to appoint some of your more experienced React developers as mentors who’ll train the juniors.
+However, keep in mind that it can be a long process and you’ll need to appoint some of your React developers with more years of experience and software development prowess as mentors who’ll train the React juniors.

-Online webinars on hot development topics are a great way to draw the attention of developers and build awareness for your brands.
+Online webinars on hot software development topics such as React are a great way to draw the attention of developers and build awareness for your brands.
 It may even work as a way to score direct job leads.
-At The Software House, we regularly run online webinars.
-If you need some inspiration, check out the recordings of our online software development tutorials..
+At The Software House, we regularly run online webinars on various topics.
+If you need some inspiration, check out the recordings of our online software development tutorials.

-As part of a referral program, you can reward your employees with cash and other benefits for recommending experienced React developers they know (of course, as long as the recommended candidates actually get the job).
+As part of a referral program, you can reward your employees with cash and other benefits for recommending a React developer with years of experience they know (of course, as long as the recommended candidates actually get the React job!).

 - Social media

-A newsletter can be a fairly easy way to show that your brand is a place React developers should try to learn more about.
-Check our TechKeeper’s Guide for tech leaders for inspiration.
+A newsletter can be a fairly easy way to show that your brand is a place a React developer should try to learn more about.
+Check our TechKeeper’s Guide for tech leaders for inspiration on React and other topics for front end developer or full stack developer.

 - RSS feed

-A lot of developers like using RSS readers to quickly get news from various RSS-based feeds.
+A lot of React developers like using RSS readers to quickly get news from various RSS-based feeds om the kind of web applications you work on and the way you front end teams work.
 It’s fairly easy to make it possible for users to subscribe to your web content (e.g. your company’s blog) with that method.

 - Outdoor ads

-Outdoor advertising is not a typical way of promotion for software companies.
+Outdoor advertising is not a typical way of promotion to get a front end developer or React.js developer.
 But it is precisely why it may help you stand out.
 Get creative!
-How about a billboard in an unusual spot that you know is attended for some reason by a lot of developers?
+How about a billboard in an unusual spot that you know is attended for some reason by people who work as a developer?

 How to find React developers – outbound methods